AlokDhanush/ai-agent-code-editor/README.md

 (OR) with verbose to see more detailed output of token counts. <br>

   ```
-  uv run main.py uv run main.py "your query about the calculator directory" --verbose
+  uv run main.py "your query about the calculator directory" --verbose
   ```